Who will win BBC Sports Personality of the Year award 2025?

 We round up the top contenders to win the BBC SPOTY award in 2025.

-It's nearly that time again.
-The BBC Sports Personality of the Year will be crowned next month – with a host of homegrown stars bidding for the 2025 crown.
+Tonight is the night.
+The BBC Sports Personality of the Year will be named this evening, with six homegrown stars vying for the 2025 crown.

 Criteria include personal and team sporting achievements over the past year, plus their impact across the nation – but, contrary to popular belief, the award has nothing to do with an individual's personality.